 The Whole Systems approach continues to be rolled out over South Ayrshire with a focus on youth diversion, early and effective intervention, court support and court notes.
 There are also intensive support and interventions in place as an alternative to Children's Reporter for offence reasons.

 Educational Services

-The 2020-21 Educational Services Standards and Quality Report provides the detailed overview of attainment and achievement across this service including for young people with additional young people by delivering inputs and workshops on a variety of subjects and provided interventions and diversionary work.
+The 2020-21 Educational Services

+Standards and Quality

+Report provides the detailed

+overview of attainment and

+achievement across this

+service including for young

+people with additional

 Campus Police Officers